 Not Fit for Purpose ?!

-It is a summary of a much longer (35 pages) article which provides more detailed evidence of "Not Fit for Purpose" (which can be downloaded by clicking HERE).
+It is a summary of a much longer (35 pages) article which provides more detailed evidence for why charity financial reporting standards are "Not Fit for Purpose".
+That article can be downloaded by clicking HERE.

 The preparation of a charity’s financial accounts, and (for charities with incomes over the relevant threshold) having those accounts verified by audit or independent examination, is seen as one of the fundamental corner-stones of assurance to donors and the public at large that monies donated to charities are being used Efficiently, Effectively and Economically for the charitable purposes for which they were given.

 In 2016 a survey by Populus commissioned by the Charity Commission had found that, at 57%, public trust in small charities was considerably higher than the 34% public trust in large charities.

 In 2018, Populus was again commissioned by the Commission to undertake an independent survey of public opinions of the charity sector.
 The survey found that being “transparent about where money goes” was the most important factor in promoting public trust in charities.

 But the latest (August 2019) review by the Charity Commission of charity annual reports & accounts found that:

 - less than half (44%) of the annual accounts of small charities (incomes in the range £25,000-£250,000) complied with its benchmark standards;